vegan tahini chocolate chip cookies on cooling rack

 Wait, why do you instruct me to use organic brown sugar for these vegan tahini chocolate chip cookies?

 Ah, yes.
 Time for another fun fact: sugar made from sugarcane isn’t vegan.
 To make some sugar from sugarcane, manufacturers filter the sugar cane through bone char made from cattle bones.
 Doing so decolorizes the sugarcane and helps turn it into sugar’s bright white color.
-You can learn more about the process in this PETA article.
 Unfortunately, this process also applies to brown sugar.
 Many manufacturers make brown sugar by adding molasses to their white sugar product.

 Fortunately, there are a lot vegan sugar options.
 Sugar made from coconuts and sugar beets are NOT processed with bone char.
 Therefore, sugar made from those sources is 100% vegan.
 Unfortunately, many manufacturers do not specify whether their sugar comes from sugarcane or sugar beets.